maxbbraun/trump2cash/benchmark.md

 ### Fund simulation

-This is how an initial investment of $100,000.00 would have grown, including fees of $4.95 per trade.
+This is how an initial investment of $100,000.00 would have grown, including fees of 2 × $4.95 per pair of orders.
+Bold means that the data was used to trade.

 Time | Trade | Value | Return | Annualized
 -----|-------|-------|--------|-----------